Table of Contents

 Creating a Bot User

 The first step in designing a bot within Quiq’s bot designer is to create a new bot user.
-Because bots are just another type of agent within Quiq, it’s necessary to create them a user account.
-This ability is available to administrators from within the Admin portion of the Quiq app.
-While on the Users tab, click the ‘Create new User’ button.
-Give the bot a name, email etc. and be sure to toggle the slider to indicate that the user will be a bot.
-Then click save.
+Bots are a special type of agent within Quiq.
+The ability to create and edit Bot Users is available to administrators from within the Admin portion of the Quiq app.
+Select the Bots tab from the left-hand side and click the ‘Create New Bot’ button at the top.
+Give the bot a name, email etc. Then click save.

 After creating the bot user you must choose which type of bot you’re building.
 To use the bot designer simply select ‘Quiq Bot’ from the Bot Type dropdown menu.